Coming Off the Pill

-Either way, your menstrual cycle should return to its usual, ‘natural’ state after two to three months of coming off the pill.
-Visit your nurse or doctor if it does not, as this could be the sign of another underlying health issue.
+Either way, your menstrual cycle should return to its usual, ‘natural’ state after 2-3 months of coming off the pill.
+Visit your nurse or doctor if it does not, as this could be a sign of another underlying health issue.

 What can I expect after coming off the pill?

-The contraceptive pill hormones should have left your system within a couple of days after stopping the pill.
-Your cycle will usually take a little longer to return to the state before you started the pill but should be back to normal within two to three months.
+The contraceptive pill hormones should leave your system within a couple of days after stopping the pill.

 The main thing to expect after coming off the pill is that any hormone-related effects you had before starting the pill are likely to return.
 If, like many women, you started taking the pill to solve problems like: